HRTMS Job Description Management

 PHYSICAL REQUIREMENTS/WORKING CONDITIONS |

-| Physical Demand Level | Seldom/Occasional Up to 33% of the time | Frequent 34%-66% of the time | Constant 67%-100% of the time | ☒ | Sedentary: Ability to lift up to 10 pounds maximum and occasionally lifting and/or carrying such articles as dockets, ledgers and small tools.
-Although a sedentary job is defined as one, which involves sitting, a certain amount of walking and standing is often necessary in carrying out job duties.
-Jobs are sedentary if walking and standing are required only occasionally and other sedentary criteria are met. | Up to 10# | Negligible | Negligible | ☐ | Light: Ability to lift up to 20 pounds maximum with frequent lifting and/or carrying of objects weighing up to 10 pounds.
-Even though the weight lifted may only be negligible amount, a job is in this category when it requires walking or standing to a significant degree. | up to 20# | Up to 10# or requires significant walking or standing or requires pushing/pulling of arm/leg controls. | Negligible or constant push/pull of items of negligible weight | ☐ | Medium: Ability to lift up to 50 pounds maximum with frequent lifting and/or carrying objects weighing up to 25 pounds. | 20-50# | 10-25# | Negligible-10# | ☐ | Heavy: Ability to lift up to 100 pounds maximum with frequent lifting and/or carrying objects weighing up to 50 pounds. | 50-100# | 25-50# | 10-20# | ☐ | Very Heavy: Ability to lift over 100 pounds with frequent lifting and/or carrying objects weighing over 50 pounds. | Over 100# | Over 50# | Over 20# |
+| Physical Demand Level | Seldom/Occasional Up to 33% of the time | Frequent 34%-66% of the time | Constant 67%-100% of the time | ☒ | Sedentary: Sedentary work involves lifting no more than 10 pounds at a time and occasionally lifting or carrying articles like docket files, ledgers, and small tools.
+Although a sedentary job is defined as one which involves sitting, a certain amount of walking and standing is often necessary in carrying out job duties.
+Jobs are sedentary if walking and standing are required occasionally and other sedentary criteria are met. | Up to 10# | Negligible | Negligible | ☐ | Light: Light work involves lifting no more than 20 pounds at a time with frequent lifting or carrying of objects weighing up to 10 pounds.
+Even though the weight lifted may be very little, a job is in this category when it requires a good deal of walking or standing, or when it involves sitting most of the time with some pushing and pulling of arm or leg controls.
+To be considered capable of performing a full or wide range of light work, you must have the ability to do substantially all of these activities.
+If someone can do light work, we determine that they can also do sedentary work, unless there are additional limiting factors such as loss of fine dexterity or inability to sit for long periods of time. | up to 20# | Up to 10# or requires significant walking or standing or requires pushing/pulling of arm/leg controls. | Negligible or constant push/pull of items of negligible weight | ☐ | Medium: Medium work involves lifting no more than 50 pounds at a time with frequent lifting or carrying of objects weighing up to 25 pounds.
+If someone can do medium work, we determine that they can also do sedentary and light work. | 20-50# | 10-25# | Negligible-10# | ☐ | Heavy: Heavy work involves lifting no more than 100 pounds at a time with frequent lifting or carrying of objects weighing up to 50 pounds.
+If someone can do heavy work, we determine that they can also do medium, light, and sedentary work. | 50-100# | 25-50# | 10-20# | ☐ | Very Heavy: Very heavy work involves lifting objects weighing more than 100 pounds at a time with frequent lifting or carrying of objects weighing 50 pounds or more.
+If someone can do very heavy work, we determine that they can also do heavy, medium, light, and sedentary work. | Over 100# | Over 50# | Over 20# |

 Other - list any other physical requirements or bona fide occupational qualifications not indicated above: | |